Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Numerical Results for MAS and HUX Solar Wind Models

 \subsubsection{HUX Data}

 The HUX model is described in detail in Section~\ref{sec:HUX}.
 To simulate the HUX model at the heliographic solar equatorial plane we numerically solve the ODE in Eq.~\eqref{ode-form-hux} via the forward explicit Euler's method in time and setting the initial condition to the MAS velocity profile results at $30R_{S}\approx 0.14 \text{AU}$.
 The HUX dataset is two-dimensional with $n_{\phi} = 128$ and $n_{r} = 140$ (satisfying the CFL condition) on the same domain as listed above for the MAS results.
 On the equatorial plane ($\theta_{\text{e.p}} = 0$), the angular frequency of the Sun is $\Omega_{\text{rot}}(\theta_{\text{e.p}}) = \frac{2 \pi}{25.38} \text{1/days}$.
 The HUX dataset took 0.03s to simulate on a MacBook Pro 2.3 GHz Quad-Core Intel Core i7 processor with 16 GB RAM.
+We note that the HUX model is already computationally efficient.
+We train a ROM for HUX merely as a introductory example since it produces the same physics (advection-dominated solutions) that we expect in much more expensive solvers, and not to show any computational improvements.
 The HUX training and testing domains are identical to the MAS equatorial training domain, see details in Section~\ref{MAS-Data}.